embroider-build/embroider/rfc.0.md

 There are also a few V2 package features only supported in apps.
 These are mostly of interest only to people working within ember-cli and/or embroider to implement new packaging tools.
 Each of these is a property in **Ember package metadata**:

+- `rootURL`: has the same meaning as `rootURL` in `config/environment.js` in a standard Ember app.
-- `"assets"`: a list of relative paths to files.
-The intent of `"assets"` is that it declares that each file in the list must result in a valid URL in the final app.
+- `assets`: a list of relative paths to files.
+The intent of `assets` is that it declares that each file in the list must result in a valid URL in the final app.

   The most important assets are HTML files.
 All `contentFor` has already been applied to them.
 (Remember, we’re talking about the publication format that can be handed to the final stage packager, not necessarily the authoring format.)
 It is the job of the final stage packager to examine each asset HTML file and decide how to package up all its included assets in a correct and optimal way, emitting a final result HTML file that is rewritten to include the packaged assets.